Inu-Oh: Plot

 At the same time, a Noh dance troupe leader dons a demonic mask.
 A series of murders of biwa players follow, and then the leader's third son is born with three stubby limbs, a very elongated right arm, skin covered in scales, and a hideously deformed face.
 The troupe leader has such contempt for his deformed son that he forces him to always wear a mask and treats him like a dog.
 But one day, the deformed son sees his father try to teach Noh dancing to his other sons.
 The deformed son practices along with them, and his dance magically restores his legs.

 The deformed son wanders the village and soon meets Tomoichi.
 He bonds with Tomoichi as he can't see his deformity, and so he reveals to him that he has chosen the name "Inu-Oh" (lit.
 "Dog King") for himself.
 Tomoichi tells Inu-Oh about how he can see his father's spirit, and he then notices that many spirits of Heike warriors surround Inu-Oh, telling him their stories.
 This vision inspires the two to form a new performing troupe, with Tomoichi now renaming himself "Tomoari".

 Soon after, a long-haired Tomoari debuts the new act on a bridge, performing his song in a style resembling modern hair metal.
-Below the bridge, Inu-Oh dances to the music, telling a story of how the Heike soldiers tied their arms to their ships but then lost all the arms when their ships sank.
+Below the bridge, Inu-Oh dances to the music, telling a story of how the Heike soldiers clung on to their ship in retreat but had all their arms cut off.
 At the end of the song, both of Inu-Oh's arms change to normal length.
 Their act is an instant hit, and Tomoari and Inu-Oh become huge celebrities.